-Dr Gerald Smith, the US Counselor for Agriculture Affairs in Nigeria, Benin and Cameroon has expressed the readiness of the consulate to collaborate with the National Horticultural Research Institute (NIHORT).
+Dr Gerald Smith, the US Counselor for Agriculture Affairs in Nigeria, Benin, and Cameroon, has expressed the consulate’s readiness to collaborate with the National Horticultural Research Institute (NIHORT).

 Smith stated this in Ibadan on Tuesday during a working visit to the institute.

-He commended NIHORT for the important work it is doing for Nigeria and stressed the importance of horticultural produce to export earnings for the US and what it can mean for Nigeria in terms of improving its economy.
+He commended NIHORT for the important work it is doing for Nigeria.
+He stressed the importance of horticultural produce to export earnings for the US and what it can mean for Nigeria to improve its economy.

-Smith said the primary purpose of his visit was to form a collaboration with the institute having understood its mandate and operations.
+Smith said the primary purpose of his visit was to collaborate with the institute, having understood its mandate and operations.

-“Normally I get requests from US universities and researchers about work that is going on in Nigeria and it is better to have an understanding of what is going on in the country.
+“Normally I get requests from US universities and researchers about work that is going on in Nigeria and it is better to understand what is going on in the country.

 “One area we have been involved in has been to provide robust support in biotechnology.
-We have supported Nigeria in commercialising BT Cowpea, and we are working with the regulators in Abuja in commercialising BT Corn for farmers next year.
+We have supported Nigeria in commercialising BT Cowpea, and we are working with the Abuja regulators to commercialise BT Corn for farmers next year.

 “We see the area of Biotechnology as a potential area of synergy and collaborative efforts,” Smith said.

 He noted that the US has been working with Nigerian researchers.
-We offer several fellowships to study and to continue to research in the US for a semester at US universities and we mentor experts in their fields.
+We offer several fellowships to study and continue research in the US for a semester at US universities, and we mentor experts in their fields.

 “They have the opportunity to work in the most advanced laboratories in the world.
 Those kinds of opportunities when they come I will also reach out to your leadership here (NIHORT) to recommend some of the work that you are doing,” Smith said.